cloudrural/App-Info-Ops/README.md

 copy-artifacts
 ```
 ```
-NOTE:Here for this target we'have given dependency so that it will only run when the previous target is success.
+NOTE:Here for the target we've given dependency so that it will only run when the previous target is success.
 ```
-I this targt we're coping the contant in he tomcat directory to our artifacts directory and also we're copying target directory to webapss.
+I this target we're coping the content in he tomcat directory to our artifacts directory and also we're copying target directory to webapps.
 ```
 make-archive-app
 ```
-creats a directory for our artifacts which we're going to copy into S3 buckets.
+creates a directory for our artifacts which we're going to copy into S3 buckets.
 ```
 archive-artifacts
 ```